fmayer/burrahobbit/doc/source/dict.rst

 Persistent Dicts
 ================
 A persistent dict is created by calling :func:`burrahobbit.dict` which returns an object of the :class:`PersistentTreeMap` type (see below for a documentation of its methods). :func:`burrahobbit.dict` behaves exactly the way the builtin dict function of Python does.

+In addition to the methods described below, dictionaries implement the binary operators &, | and ^ (and, or, xor): `a & b` returns a new persistent dictionary containing a mapping from all the keys that are contained in both `a` and `b` to the respective values in `b`; `a | b` returns `a` updated with the mappings in `b` (if a key is defined in both `a` and `b`, it is mapped to the value in `b`); `a ^ b` returns a new persistent dictionary with all items whose key is only contained in exactly one of them.

 Example
 -------